Planning for VELOS Guide Source |

 POST https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/f5-utils-file-transfer:file/transfer-status

-You will see a response similar to the one below showing status:
+You will see a response similar like the output below showing status:

 {